amy1003/KNN/README.md

 1. Place the netflix challenge data into dataset directory.

 If you already have them elsewhere, create a symbolic link.
-In linux this is accomplished by (from the root directory):
+In linux this is accomplished by (from the dataset directory):

     ```
-    ln -s <path to um/> ./dataset/um
+    ln -s <path to um/> ./um
-    ln -s <path to mu/> ./dataset/mu
+    ln -s <path to mu/> ./mu
     ```

 2. Run the preprocessing script to split the data into `training`,